July 2023Technology

 Microsoft’s Reading Progress tool, while not originally designed for languages other than English, is a useful tool for practicing oral reading fluency in any language.
 It is especially useful at the novice and intermediate levels as it gives students more exposure and practice with texts in the target language.
 It may also be used at any level for supplementary reading or pronunciation practice and for oral recordings and presentations.
 It is a user-friendly tool that provides insightful and timely feedback for both instructors and students and one that may assist instructors in maximizing time working with texts in the classroom.

-One thought on “Microsoft’s Reading Progress Tool: Harnessing the Potential of L2 Oral Reading Assignments Through Technology
+2 thoughts on “Microsoft’s Reading Progress Tool: Harnessing the Potential of L2 Oral Reading Assignments Through Technology

 • Hi